brambleshadow4/tsssf-online/views/info/faq.md

 released by Horrible People.

 It has been reorganized to (hopefully) be easier to navigate in this web version.
-Every question has been tagged so that questions about any specific card/concept can be found by searching for that card in the [Card Reference](/info/cardlist) page.
+Every question has been tagged so that questions about any specific card/concept can be found by shift-clicking the card in game or by searching for that card in the [Card Reference](/info/cardlist) page.
 This page, with all the questions laid out in a single document, is for legacy purposes.

 Any ways tsssf.net deviates from this FAQ will be signified with <del>strike through text</del> and <ins>inserted text</ins>